 Equipment/Technology Requests

-All submissions that include new or expanding technology and application software must be submitted through the Technology Information Project Committee (TIPC) to Tim Gore and Jamie Danks and the [email protected] mailbox prior to applying for Foundation funding.
+All requests that include new or expanding technology and application software must be submitted through the Technology Information Project Committee (TIPC) to Tim Gore and Jamie Danks and the [email protected] mailbox prior to applying for Foundation funding.
 This will help ensure there are no system initiatives available or in progress that would address the department's needs as well as look for any gaps not considered in the request process such as network/interface needs.

 Requests for Salary/Benefits Support